-In this paper, we provide a description and discussion of our work with respect to a case study that approximately emulates the working of an Air Data Inertial Reference Unit (ADIRU) used on Boeing 777 aircraft.
-Our goal is to show how an SHM architecture can be used to detect, diagnose, and mitigate the effects of component level failures such that the system-wide functionality is preserved.
-This work extends our previous works [15, 16] to allow multi-module systems working on different physical computers.
+In this paper, we provide a discussion of our work with respect to a case study that approximately emulates the working of the Boeing 777 Air Data Inertial Reference Unit (ADIRU).
+Our goal is to show how SHM architecture can be used to detect, diagnose, and mitigate the effects of component-level failures such that the system-wide functionality is preserved.
+This work extends our previous works [13], [14], [15] to allow multi-module systems working on different physical computers.
 We also extended the detection functionality developed earlier for monitoring the correctness of data on all ports to enable observers that can also monitor the sequence of activities inside a component.
-We have created the necessary software infrastructure to close the loop from detecting an anomaly and diagnosing a component failure to issuing the necessary mitigation actions in real-time.
+Finally, we built the necessary infrastructure to close the loop from detecting an anomaly and diagnosing a component failure to issuing the necessary mitigation actions in real-time.